stefan-b-jakobsson/x16-edit/README.md

 The second target is an image to be stored in one of the ROM banks (the ROM version).

-There are two build scripts in the build folder two make this easier.
+There are one build script for each target in the build folder to make this easier.

 # Running the RAM version